9 Reasons to Love the Job You Have

 People Change Jobs Because They Won't Change Themselves

-Sometimes it's not the job that needs to change.
-It's you.
+Sometimes it's not the job that needs to change; it's you.
 No matter where your bad attitude or outlook came from, you need to look at all aspects of your job to figure out what you can and can't change.

 If you focus on what you can't control, you'll wallow in your misery, affect the morale of coworkers, and eventually, lose your job.
 We, humans, have such a bad habit of focusing on the worst factors.
 If you concentrate on the positive factors, instead, you'll succeed.
 And who knows, maybe you will see things differently and come to love the job you have.

-You Want to Express Your Magnificent Capabilities and Skills
+Express Your Magnificent Capabilities and Skills

 If you’re an employee, your ego and self-image are tied tightly into how successfully you perform on the job.
 Think about how you answer the question from a new acquaintance, “what do you do?”
 If you regard your job as a misery, you are not tapping into all of your best talents and skills.